 Rinderpest virus.
 This has been known to occur in deer (Rossiter 2001) and has been experimentally transmitted to white-tailed deer (Hamdy 1975).
-However, the disease has been virtually eradicated from the world, with the last case reported from Kenya in 2003.
-If the virus still exists it is likely that it will be present only in wildlife in East Africa.
-The global declaration of eradication of rinderpest is expected to occur during 2011.
-Therefore, the likelihood of introducing the virus in deer germplasm is considered to be negligible.
+However, the disease has been eradicated globally, with the last case reported from Kenya in 2003.
+The global eradication is to be formally announced at this May's General Session of the OIE.
+Accordingly, the likelihood of introducing the virus in deer germplasm is considered to be negligible.